Push API

 3. Let subscription be the active push subscription for registration.

-5. If the push message contains a payload, perform the following steps:
+5. If the push message contains a payload:

-1. Decrypt the push message using the private key from the key pair associated with subscription and the process described in [RFC8291].
-This produces the plain text of the message.
+1. Decrypt the push message payload using the private key from the key pair associated with subscription and the process described in [RFC8291].
+Set bytes to the resulting byte sequence.

-2. If the push message could not be decrypted for any reason, perform the following steps:
+2. If the push message payload could not be decrypted for any reason:

 1. Acknowledge the receipt of the push message according to [RFC8030].
 Though the message was not successfully received and processed, this prevents the push service from attempting to retransmit the message; a badly encrypted message is not recoverable.

-A push event MUST NOT be fired for a push message that was not successfully decrypted using the key pair associated with the push subscription.
+A push event will not be fired for a push message that was not successfully decrypted using the key pair associated with the push subscription.

 6. Fire a functional event named "push" using PushEvent on registration with the following properties: